BAMS Course: Full Form, Eligibility, Fees, Duration, Admission 2025, Syllabus, Scope

 BAMS Cut Off

-The BAMS cut-off determines the eligibility of candidates based on their NEET performance.
+The BAMS cut-off determines candidates' eligibility based on their NEET performance.
 It varies from one college to another, depending on the number of applicants and the difficulty level of the NEET exam.
 Each institution sets its own cut-off criteria to admit students to the BAMS course.

 BAMS Subjects/Syllabus